Atlas is Your Perfect Context: One-Shot Customization for Generalizable Foundational Medical Image Segmentation: Experiments

 \subsection{Ablation Studies}

-Table \ref{tab:ablation} shows the ablation studies, where we evaluate the impact of different modules in our framework on the Abd-MR and Fe-MRA datasets.
+Table \ref{tab:ablation} shows the ablation studies, where we evaluate the impact of different modules in our framework on the Pengwin, HaN-Seg, and Fe-MRA datasets.
 This analysis highlights the contributions of atlas-based registration, pre-registration strategies, foundation model prompts, and the fusion module.
+These datasets are selected to cover three representative clinical scenarios with different anatomical properties and potential failure modes: relatively rigid bony structures in Pengwin, deformable head-and-neck organs at risk in HaN-Seg, and thin, topology-sensitive vascular structures in Fe-MRA.

 \textbf{Atlas-FM registration.} The performance of Baseline \#1, which uses only atlas-based registration, sets the starting point for analysis.
-By simply aligning between atlas and query, the Dice scores are achieved as 43.77\% on Abd-MR and 35.73\% on Fe-MRA.
-Pre-registration also improves the performance.
-Specifically, introducing rigid pre-registration raises Dice scores to 60.29\% on Abd-MR and 66.43\% on Fe-MRA.
-Further incorporating affine pre-registration to better account for anatomical variations boosts performance to 70.21\% and 81.64\% on Abd-MR and Fe-MRA.
+By simply aligning between atlas and query, the Dice scores are 63.24\% on Pengwin and 35.73\% on Fe-MRA.
+Pre-registration also improves the performance, with the rigid one raising Dice scores to 70.55\% on Pengwin and 66.43\% on Fe-MRA.
+Further incorporating affine pre-registration to better account for anatomical variations boosts performance to 82.75\% and 81.64\% on Pengwin and Fe-MRA.

 \textbf{Foundation models.} Baseline \#2 evaluates the independent performance of the foundation model.
-For Abd-MR, when we prompt nnInteractive with one point per image, the Dice score is 51.82\%.
+For Pengwin, when we prompt nnInteractive with one point per image, the Dice score is 72.09\%.
 On Fe-MRA, vesselFM achieves a Dice score of 55.28\%, leveraging its pre-trained capabilities for fine-grained segmentation.
-By providing atlas-derived prompts to the foundation model, the performance on Abd-MR increases to 69.13\%, showcasing the utility of structural priors in guiding the foundation model.
+By providing atlas-derived prompts to the foundation model, the performance on Pengwin increases to 94.56\%, showcasing the utility of structural priors in guiding the foundation model.

-\textbf{Atlas--FM fusion.} Atlas registration provides accurate global structure, whereas foundation models demonstrate better local details.
-As listed in the last row, our adaptive fusion module combines the registered atlas prediction and the foundation model prediction, achieving Dice scores of 81.22\% on Abd-MR and 84.42\% on Fe-MRA, surpassing either prediction alone and demonstrating the benefit of fusing their complementary strengths.
+\textbf{Atlas-FM fusion.} Atlas registration provides accurate global structure, whereas foundation models demonstrate better local details.
+As listed in the last row, our adaptive fusion module combines the registered atlas prediction and the foundation model prediction, achieving Dice scores of 95.50\% on Pengwin and 84.42\% on Fe-MRA, surpassing either prediction alone and demonstrating the benefit of fusing their complementary strengths.